-Heritage resources are brought to life through different opportunities that encourage learning and enjoyment not only for residents, but also for visitors seeking new cultural experiences.
+Heritage resources are brought to life through different opportunities that encourage learning and enjoyment not only for residents but also for visitors seeking new cultural experiences.
 Markham is committed to the stewardship of its cultural heritage resources offering educational and financial support to further enhance these resources, and interpretation and celebrations to promote and conserve these resources.

-- 4.5.5.1 To enhance the environs of cultural heritage resources as part of capital works and maintenance projects through such means as tree planting, landscaping, street improvements, buried utilities, and the provision of street furniture, lighting, signage and other streetscape components, that are consistent or compatible with the character of the cultural heritage resource. - 4.5.5.2 To consider naming roads, streets, watercourses, parks and other public places and facilities to recognize those persons, groups, themes and activities that have contributed to Markham's cultural heritage and its history. - 4.5.5.3 To use fiscal tools, incentives and financial assistance, where appropriate, to facilitate the maintenance and conservation of protected heritage properties including making available grants, loans and other incentives as provided for under the Ontario Heritage Act, the Municipal Act and other sources. - 4.5.5.4 To commemorate cultural heritage resources, where appropriate, through means such as interpretive signage programs and identifying individually designated properties through a plaque program.
+- 4.5.5.1 To enhance the environs of cultural heritage resources as part of capital works and maintenance projects through such means as tree planting, landscaping, street improvements, buried utilities, and the provision of street furniture, lighting, signage and other streetscape components, that are consistent or compatible with the character of the cultural heritage resource. - 4.5.5.2 To consider naming roads, streets, watercourses, parks and other public places and facilities to recognize those persons, groups, themes and activities that have contributed to Markham's cultural heritage and its history. - 4.5.5.3 To use fiscal tools, incentives and financial assistance, where appropriate, to facilitate the maintenance and conservation of protected heritage properties including making available grants, loans and other incentives as provided for under the Ontario Heritage Act, the Municipal Act and other sources. - 4.5.5.4 To commemorate cultural heritage resources, where appropriate, through interpretive signage programs and identifying individually designated properties through a plaque program. - 4.5.5.5 To commemorate cultural heritage resources that are lost, where appropriate, through a form of interpretation. - 4.5.5.6 To commit funding and resources to implement communication and education programs to foster awareness, appreciation and enjoyment of cultural heritage resources such as in the form of newsletters, website information, walking tours, heritage award programs, workshops and heritage celebrations (Heritage Day/Week, Doors Open). - 4.5.5.7 To participate, where appropriate, in promotional or educational programs of other levels of government or other agencies and groups promoting cultural heritage conservation.